 The major takeaway is that this is one trend that shows no signs of slowing anytime soon.
 Most people agreed that the original version of the POSH Act lacked the “teeth” to achieve any meaningful change, and these types of rules are seen as a way to correct this shortcoming as soon as possible.

 Expand into India with a Partner Who Can Help Make Sense of Employment Regulations

 All of this is to say that while only two major states in India have made it mandatory for companies to register and to establish their own internal compliance committees, others are likely to follow in the not-too-distant future.
 This only adds to the liability of companies setting up shop in India, albeit in a positive manner.
 Businesses should be aware of and fallow all local regulations when expanding into a country—especially when those regulations pertain to the wellbeing of employees.

 It’s a reminder of how important it is to partner with an organization like an International Professional Employer Organization (PEO) during your own international expansion.
 It’s very easy to be non-compliant with new regulations like India’s POSH Act— and a partner with local experience can help take care of all of these issues on your behalf so you can focus the majority of your attention on actually running the most successful business possible.

-Whether you’re looking for a clearer understanding of employment regulations in India or simply wanting to learn more about how International PEO has changed the way businesses expand overseas, reach out to Velocity Global today.
+Whether you’re looking for a clearer understanding of employment regulations in India or simply wanting to learn more about how an Employer of Record has changed the way businesses expand overseas, reach out to Velocity Global today.